swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 This proposal will support the set of existing upcoming features that have mechanical migrations, as described in the [Automation](#automation) section.
-All future proposals that introduce new upcoming features should include a mechanical migration via adoption mode in the Source compatibility section of the proposal.
+All future proposals that introduce a new upcoming feature and provide a mechanical migration are expected to support adoption mode and detail its behavior in the *Source compatibility* section of the proposal.

 ## Detailed design

 ### Behavior

-Adoption mode should deliver guidance in the shape of warnings, notes, remarks, and fix-its, as and when appropriate.

-The action of enabling a previously disabled source-breaking feature in adoption mode per se must never produce compilation errors.
+The action of enabling a previously disabled source-breaking feature in adoption mode per se must not cause compilation errors .
-Additionally, this action will have no effect on the state of the feature if it does not implement the mode.
+Additionally, this action will have no effect if the mode is not supported.
 A corresponding warning will be emitted in this case to avoid the false impression that the impacted source code is compatible with the feature.